-If the five-year option applies to the beneficiary, and he or she has failed to withdraw his or her inherited Roth IRA funds by October 31 of the year containing the fifth anniversary of your death, then we shall have the right to issue a check to such beneficiary during the period of November 1 to December 31 on a day of our choice. cation must be furnished on the date of the transfer (i.e. simultaneously) or before the date of the transfer.
-The notification must also include the following information:
+If the five-year option applies to the beneficiary, and he or she has failed to withdraw his or her inherited Roth IRA funds by October 31 of the year containing the fifth anniversary of your death, then we shall have the right to issue a check to such beneficiary during the period of November 1 to December 31 on a day of our choice.
+We shall have the authority but not the duty to distribute any required distribution to your beneficiary(ies).
+Any beneficiary shall be solely responsible to make sure that the required distributions take place on a timely basis.